The Best Parathyroid Surgeons in the World: Jim Norman, Doug Politz, Jose Lopez, Deva Boone, Jamie Mitchell, Kevin Parrack, and Dan Ruan

 Dr. James (Jim) Norman, MD, FACS, FACE

-Dr. Jim Norman founded of the Norman Parathyroid Center in 2003, and is recognized as one of world's foremost experts on parathyroid disease.
+Dr. Jim Norman founded of the Norman Parathyroid Center in 2003, and is recognized as one of world's foremost experts on parathyroid disease and he has treated more parathyroid patients than any other doctor.
 For over 25 years, he has limited his surgical practice to parathyroid operations only.
 He developed minimally invasive parathyroid surgery in the mid 1990s, while a Professor of Surgery at the University of South Florida, and is credited with dramatically changing the way parathyroid surgery is performed.
-Dr. Norman trained the other surgeons at the center, and he and his team have performed over 34,000 parathyroid operations, currently performing over 3800 per year (over 75 per week).
-It is safe to say that there probably isn't a parathyroid problem that Dr. Norman hasn't seen.
+Dr. Norman trained the other surgeons at the center in their unique 4-gland, 2-surgeon mini parathyroid technique.
+He and his team have performed nearly 40,000 parathyroid operations.
+It is safe to say that there probably isn't a parathyroid problem that Dr. Norman hasn't seen and this experience is invaluable.
 Watch the video of Dr Norman performing a 4-gland parathyroid operation (you want your surgeon to look at all four parathyroid glands) where he removes two tumors during an operation that takes less than 13 minutes from cut to band-aid.
 Read more about Dr. Norman here.